SystemsApproach/tcpcc/tcp_ip.rst

 but somewhere in the middle of a network its packets encounter a link that is being used by many different traffic sources. :numref:`Figure
 %s <fig-congestion>` illustrates this situation—two high-speed links are feeding a low-speed link.
-This is the fundamental definition of congestion.
+The router is able to queue (buffer) packets for a while, but if the problem persists, the queue will overflow.
+This is the very definition of congestion.

 .. _fig-congestion:
 .. figure:: figures/f06-01-9780123850591.png